-The UF Field and Food Program works to provide opportunities for collaboration and learning in sustainable agriculture and food systems.
-Core parts of this program include the Field and Fork Farm and Gardens and the Alan and Cathy Hitchcock Pantry, where students get the opportunity to grow food in a production setting and help provide healthy, fresh food to those in need.
+The UF College of Agricultural and Life Sciences Field & Fork Campus Food Program works to provide opportunities for collaboration and learning in sustainable agriculture and food systems.
+Core parts of this program include the Field & Fork Farm and Gardens and the Alan and Cathy Hitchcock Field & Fork Pantry, where students get the opportunity to grow food in a production setting and help provide healthy, fresh food to those in need.

 Teaching and Experiential Learning